 Using knowledge of tests with the AIR/e EDF Jet model aircraft the team now had the ambition and experience to completely design and construct their own model airplane.
 Currently, the team is busy building their new self-designed carbon constructed model airplane with Dual Midi EDFs.
 Similar to the previously used single EDF, those two lightweight Midi EDFs are powered by two 6-cell (22.2V) LiPo batteries with 91 Amps, supplying a combined 4 kW of power and generating approximately 62 Newton of thrust at fan outflow speed of 250 km/h.
 The power to weight ratio of this Dual Midi EDF model airplane is much higher.

 Several Bachelor Final Projects that investigated topics such as aerodynamics, construction and propulsion resulted in a new delta-shaped model airplane.
 This new wing body with a wingspan of 95 centimeters is completely constructed using vacuum bag molding with lightweight carbon fibers using a carbon sandwich with a 2 millimeter special foam layer in-between.
 To produce the correct wing body shapes, a number of MDF molds were milled with a milling machine (CNC).
 As a result, an airplane weight reduction of 50% can be achieved due to the lightweight carbon construction compared to a balsa wood and foam sandwich variant that was used to be flown.
-With this new model aircraft, which will be tested by two of our team members who are RC pilots, the team wants to fly at least 200 km/h by the end of this summer.
+With this new model aircraft, which will be tested by two of our team members who are RC pilots, the team wants to fly at least 200 km/h soon.